Exploring the Alphabet of English Idioms: A Journey through ‘L’

 Justifications:

 This is an idiom because it figuratively means to stay out of sight or avoid drawing attention, often for a period of time.
-The phrase uses "low" metaphorically, not literally indicating a physical position but a state of concealment.
+The idiom uses "low" metaphorically, not literally indicating a physical position but a state of concealment.

 Origin: